stbiadmin/jdn-website/content/publication/example/index.md

 ---
-title: "On the reliability of crowd-sourced investigations of scientific misconduct in biomedical imagery"
+title: "An Investigation into the Impact of AI-Powered Image Enhancement on Forensic Facial Recognition"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Mike Rosner
 - Hany Farid